Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety: Introduction

+TCT ensures that: (1) a {\em contract invariant} holds before the contract is entered and after it exits; (2) a {\em method postcondition} holds at the method’s exit.
+As mentioned earlier, these specifications can be much more complex than checking basic values.
+They may contain quantifiers, set/map operations, relations between encrypted variables, code-reflection properties (\eg, ``no variable except \texttt{x} can be modified''), real-number arithmetic with infinite precision, etc. All of these require symbolic reasoning about contract code, which is traditionally done by static verification.

-\textbf{Our technology.} This is obviously an ambitious goal.
-Static verification is inadequate because of the gigantic scale and high polymorphism of $GP$.
-In this paper, we present a runtime certification approach and a roadmap for the Ethereum community to deploy it.
-The technology is named \textit{Theorem-Carrying-Transaction} (TCT), inspired by Proof-Carrying-Authentication \cite{PCA} and the concolic testing methodology \cite{concolic-testing}.
+\textbf{The TCT technology.} TCT empowers symbolic verification of interface specifications to be scalable, efficient and faithful to the entire $GP$.
+It is inspired by Proof-Carrying Authentication \cite{PCA} and the concolic testing methodology (\eg, SAGE \cite{godefroid2008automated}).
 In TCT, every transaction must carry a theorem that proves its adherence to the properties in every contract to be executed in the transaction.
-The runtime platform checks the validity of the theorem before allowing the transaction to be actually executed.
+The runtime platform checks the validity of the theorem before allowing the transaction to be executed.
 The \textit{concolic} nature of TCT means that it performs a \textit{symbolic} verification on the \textit{concrete} straight-line code trace of a transaction, which makes the corresponding theorem efficiently provable.
 Because all variables are symbolic, a proven theorem has the generality to cover all future transactions that follow the same code trace.
 This enables TCT to achieve near-zero amortized runtime overhead via a theorem reuse mechanism.

-We will show that TCT achieves \textit{behavioral subtyping}~\cite{liskov1994behavioral}, a decades-long aspiration for secure OO programming.
-It mandates the properties of a base class to hold in all descendant classes.
-For example, if the designers specify \autoref{eq:exp1} for the base class \texttt{ERC20}, they can rest assured that all future contracts derived from it will satisfy the property.
-Behavioral subtyping also gives the implementers a safety-certification mechanism.
-The fact that a contract is derived from a base class is essentially a certificate to prove to everyone that it meets the specified safety requirements.
+The interface specifications are defined using the \texttt{NatSpec} notation of Solidity \cite{NatSpec}.
+TCT's verifier consists of the techniques to obtain a runtime EVM-code trace, to insert the specifications into the trace and to convert the trace into a straight-line code in a verification-amenable language (\ie, Boogie language \cite{leino_boogie_2} in our implementation).
+In addition to the verifier, TCT has its runtime mechanism, which is implemented in Go-Ethereum (\texttt{Geth}) \cite{geth}.